We have designed the feature to duplicate/clone the Shopify store as a completely smooth experience for you.

 2. Import that Zip or Excel file

-Just go to your other Shopify store, install the same app, and import that exported Zip or Excel file.
+Just go to your new Shopify store, install the Excelify app, and in the Import section of the app upload your previously exported file.

-Then press blue “Import” button to start the import.
+Then press the blue “Import” button to start the import.

 3. Go, Check Your Shopify Store Clone